alexpdp7/alexpdp7/programming/python/project_setup.md

 Pipx is useful for two purposes:

-* To install tools such as poetry
+* To install tools such as uv
 * To let other users install your software easily

-# Use Poetry
+# Use uv

-> [!NOTE]
-> I have been using [rye](https://rye.astral.sh/) recently.
-> Not enough to recommend it unconditionally over Poetry, but I am liking it so far.
-> Consider testing it.
-> It uses [Python redistributable builds](https://github.com/indygreg/python-build-standalone) to manage Python versions, so you can choose to use more modern Python versions.

 When using third-party dependencies in your Python code, it is highly interesting to avoid installing any project-specific dependency outside the project.

 To achieve that, traditionally virtualenvs are used; those are miniature Python installations where you can install any library you want.
 Virtualenvs need to be explicitly activated to be used, so it is easy to have a virtualenv for each Python project you are working on.

-Poetry is a tool that leverages virtualenvs to manage a project's dependencies, managing virtualenvs automatically.
+uv is a tool that leverages virtualenvs to manage a project's dependencies, managing virtualenvs automatically. uv can also manage Python distributions, downloading automatically Python versions other than the existing ones on your system.

-There are many similar tools such as pipenv and there are many multiple ways to specify a project's dependencies (`setup.py`, `requirements.txt`, etc.); Poetry provides a convenient way to do everything.
+There are many similar tools such as pipenv and there are many multiple ways to specify a project's dependencies (`setup.py`, `requirements.txt`, etc.); uv provides a convenient way to do everything.

-You can install poetry using pipx.

 Consider reading [some brief notes about Python dependency management](dependency_handling.md).